 - Being on a waitlist does not guarantee official enrollment to the class.
 The waitlist process extends through the end of the first week of the semester and applies to semester length classes only.
 That means you can still add your name onto waitlists for the 1st week of the semester.
 Add authorization numbers will not be needed until the beginning of the 2nd week of the semester.

-- If you are on the waitlist, you will be admitted to the class before all other students seeking admission to the class who are not on the waitlist provided they are in attendance at the first class meeting.
+- If you are on the waitlist, you will be admitted to the class before any other students who are not on the waitlist, provided you are in attendance at the first class meeting.